 Assignments for Absent Students

 Assignments will be given to students who are absent only after that absence occurred and was excused.
-Students have one (1) day to make up missed work for each day that they were absent.
+Students have one (3) days to make-up any missed work for each day that they were absent.

 Checkout